aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ## Overview

+This document assumes familiarity with [beacons](./beacons.md), and specifies their use with DynamoDB.

-A [DynamoDBEncryption](#dynamodbencryption) object provides information about how records are encrypted and stored, including any associated [beacons](./beacons.md).
+A [DynamoDBEncryption](#dynamodbencryption) object provides information about how items are encrypted and stored, including any associated [beacons](./beacons.md).

 Various Request and Response objects are transformed, based on this configuration.